 Plan In Advance

-The key to a successful intervention is having a set plan about the event.
+The key is having a set plan about the event.
 It should outline who’ll be attending, what they’ll say, the place and time, and additional steps and help that you’ll offer to the addict.

 Invite the Right People

-As you learn how to stage an intervention without the addict feeling judged or attacked, it’s important to show empathy.
+As you learn how to stage one without the addict feeling judged or attacked, it’s important to show empathy.
 The people you invite should all be close friends or family to the addict and have a genuine desire to help.
-If you sense any judgment, harshness, criticism or plain insults, remove those people from the intervention.
+If you sense any judgment, harshness, criticism or plain insults, remove those people.

 Inviting the right people is an essential step in this stage.
 They should be someone who sees the person on a daily basis and witnesses their struggle first-hand.